linkeddatacenter/kees/README.md

 KEES proposes some specifications to add metadata to a *domain knowledge* in order to make it tradeable and shareable.

-To trade a *domain knowledge* means to be able to license specifich know how about to:
+To *trade a domain knowledge* means to be able to license specific know how about to:

 - collect the right data,
 - evaluate the data quality,